flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   "10"

-max-ttl-hours int
+max-ttl-hours (int)
 --------------------------------------------------------------------------------

-**Description**: Maximum number of hours a completed workflow should be retained.
+Maximum number of hours a completed workflow should be retained.
 Number between 1-23 hours

 **Default Value**: